marina8888/chemkin-sensitivity-analysis/README.md

         (which is usually the end point of the combustor).
         """
 ```
 A multiplier is available to scale up all values.
+If equations are not specified here, all equations pertinent the species of interest will be plotted.

-A similar format is used for laminar burning velocity sensitivity:
+Assumes the use of laminar flame calculator module for calculating the laminar burning velocity sensitivity, which uses similar argument list:
 ```
     def plot_bar_lam_burning_v(self, name_of_folder_n_sheet: str, list_of_eq=None, multiplier: float = 1,
                                colour: str = 'red', X: float = 0, offset: float = 0):